aybabtme/dskvs/README.md

 ## Status
 Test coverage is good, but this is alpha release.
 Use at your own risks.

-Future plan are to build a few apps using `dskvs` to provide a proof-of-concept for the current features.
+Future plans are to build a few apps using `dskvs` to provide a proof-of-concept for the current features.

 ## At a glance
+`Put` and `Get` arbitrarily sized slices of bytes.  _Arbitrarily_ is a word that holds for as long as you have free RAM (=

 ```go
 // Create a store